about me

 In this section I could dive in to my theoretical orientations, fancy trainings, past experience, and maybe toss in some short-hand acronyms and clinical jargon that sounds really impressive.
 But most of this won’t immediately mean anything to you when you’re looking for help.

 If you are curious about these things, scroll down and I’ve got this info at the bottom of the page.
-If you’re not, let’s start where we are.
-The most important part of tracking down a therapist isn’t reading a list of how many certifications they have attached to their name (though being well-trained is never a bad thing).
-Really good therapy starts with meaningful connection, mutual understanding and a sense of being at ease.
-Good therapy hinges on feeling sincerely understood and able to trust the person with whom you are exploring this very vulnerable stuff.
-If the provider you work with doesn’t feel safe to you, it’s going to be hard to dig in and get to work.
-Even if that person has every certification and training in the book.
+If you’re not, let’s start where we are — really good therapy starts with meaningful connection, mutual understanding and a sense of being at ease.
+If the provider you work with doesn’t feel safe to you, it’s going to be hard to dig in and get to work —even if that person has every certification and training in the book.

-With that being said, here’s some little bites that may tell you more about me than my alma mater and years of post-grad education.
+Here’s some little bites that may tell you more about me than my alma mater and post-grad education.

-If you are looking to meet with someone who will meet you with warmth and sincere reverence, who will hear your story and remember the details week-to-week, who will help you to find the thread that connects these pieces together and who notices little bits of things that you might overlook, that’s closer to where I am.
+• I meet my clients with warmth and reverence, genuinely rooting for them and caring deeply about their progress.
+I will hear your story and remember the details week-to-week while helping you find the thread that connects these pieces together (I love noticing the little bits of things that might be overlooked).

-I may be a good fit if it helps to know that it’s okay to eat your lunch in your sweats while we meet; that if you can’t find childcare, it’s not a big deal to have your kid wearing headphones on their IPad beside you while you make time for our therapeutic work.
+• It’s okay to eat your lunch in your sweats while we meet.
+If you can’t find childcare, it’s not a big deal to have your kid wearing headphones on their iPad beside you while you make time for our therapeutic work.
+Folding laundry, cooking soup, coloring — all welcome.

 I hope that helps tell you a tiny bit about working with me.
 My traditional credentials are listed below.
 Still — the absolute best way to see if I’m a good fit is to reach out and say hello.